snunezglobant/Bootcamp-Web-UI---Team2/README.md

 <ul>
   <li>
-  Now, we are making the revisions of changes in separate branches, in order to not cross references until it was
+    We are making the revisions of changes in separate branches, in order to not cross references until it was neccesary.
-    neccesary.
   </li>